• Skip to primary navigation

 If you have leftovers and you want to just put them in the fridge, you can store them in an airtight container for up to 4 days.
 Then just take it out and reheat it in the microwave or on a pot on the stovetop.

-If you want to freeze chicken noodle soup I recommend you make it without the noodles, let it cool down completely (don’t leave it out for more than 2 hours), store it in freezer bags (individual portions or split it in 2 or 3 larger ones), and freeze for up to 3 months.
+If you want to freeze chicken noodle soup I recommend you make it without the noodles, let it cool down completely (don’t leave it out for more than 2 hours), and store it in freezer bags (individual portions or split it in 2 or 3 larger ones), and freeze for up to 3 months.

 Label the bags with the date when you made the soup so you won’t forget.
 Noodles become mushy when frozen, so when you are ready to eat your soup, just add freshly cooked noodles to it.

-To reheat the frozen soup, I recommend you thaw it in the fridge overnight and then reheat in a pot, add your noodles, let them cook until done, and enjoy.
+To reheat the frozen soup, I recommend you thaw it in the fridge overnight and then reheat it in a pot, add your noodles, let them cook until done, and enjoy.

 Homemade Crockpot Chicken Noodle Soup